ERP Modules and Functions

 As mentioned above, ERP came from the need to combine manufacturing and back-office functions.
 Accounting, as one of those back-office processes, has long been a main function of ERP.
 Accounting tools support accounts receivable, accounts payable and general ledger functions to manage your finances.
 Accounting software supports additional functions such as payroll, time tracking and tax reporting.

 But accounting software works a little differently when incorporated into an ERP.
 In this situation, your ERP database automatically provides the accounting module with data from processes company-wide.
-This means a couple things.
+This means a couple of things.
 First, it reduces the time your accounting staff needs to spend on collecting financial information.
 Second, it reduces the chances of redundant entry and errors.
 Lastly, it gives your team a fully comprehensive look at your finances.

 Human resources is another back-office function modern ERPs facilitate.
 ERP software covers all HR functions an employee goes through during their time with your company.
 One especially important ERP function is applicant tracking.
 Applicant tracking software allows users to keep tabs on prospective employees during the recruitment process.
 It enables your HR staff to search for the best candidates according to the criteria your team sets.